Doug Dennison

 William Douglas Dennison (born December 18, 1951) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys and Cleveland Browns.
 He also was a member of the Chicago Blitz and Arizona Wranglers of the United States Football League (USFL).
 He played college football for the Kutztown Golden Bears.

-Early years
+Early life

 Dennison attended J.P.
 McCaskey High School, where he was a district triple jump champion and finished sixth in the state finals.
 He played only 2 years of football.

 He accepted a track scholarship from Kutztown State College, where he set school records in the triple jump with 47 feet and the long jump with 23 feet.

 As a junior in 1972, he began playing football as a two-way starter at safety and running back.
 As a senior in 1973, he was leading the division in rushing, when he suffered a left knee injury in the fifth game of the season and was lost for the year.
 He received second-team All-PSAC honors, after finishing the year with 587 rushing yards on 149 carries and 13 receptions for 128 yards.

 In 1978, he was inducted into the Kutztown Athletic Hall of Fame.